sasip-climate/my-python-docs/docs/source/index.rst

-.. my_dumb_math_tools documentation master file, created by sphinx-quickstart on Fri Sep  9 13:56:51 2022.
+.. py-code-docs documentation master file, created by sphinx-quickstart on Fri Sep  9 13:56:51 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to my_dumb_math_tools's documentation!
+Welcome to py-code documentation!
 ==============================================

 .. toctree::